RWS/dxa-flexible-campaign-content/README.md

 3. Package your webapp and deploy into your JEE application server
 4. Now is your DXA instance ready for rendering of flexible campaign content

+In addition there is a example DXA2.2 webapp including Instant Campaign available in the directory 'java/campaigncontent-dxa-webapp'.

 Getting started
 ------------------